RobTrew/tree-tools/OmniFocus scripts/TaskPaper scripts/2012-12-20-OF2TaskPaperMail.md

+## OmniFocus to TaskPaper exporter
+### Creates TaskPaper formatted text from the current OmniFocus content panel selection.
 ---
-layout: default
-title: OmniFocus to TaskPaper exporter
-description: Creates TaskPaper formatted text from the current OmniFocus content panel selection.
----

-{{page.description}}

 Two applescripts which export whatever is selected in the right-hand content panel of OmniFocus to a plain Taskpaper format.
 (Any child nodes descending from the selection are also exported).

 One script exports to a text file, the other exports straight to a fresh OS X Mail email.

-(Drafted as a stopgap while the Omnifocus Taskpaper exporter remains buggy).
+(Originally drafted at a time when Omnifocus's own Taskpaper exporter contained bugs. haven't checked that recently)

 In addition to context and @done tags, it is also intended to output tags of the following form: